Out of Many Scattered Things: Lady Stardust

 When you climb to the top of the mountain, David Bowie sings, look out over the sea.

-“The EEG,” Tendo snaps soundlessly, one hand over the mic.
+“The EEG,” Tendo says, one hand over the mic.
 “Look.”

-Lightcap snaps her gaze left.
-At first she notices nothing out of the ordinary.
-But then, small and quiet within the background noise, she sees it.
+At first Lightcap notices nothing out of the ordinary.
+Then, small and quiet within the background noise, she sees it.
 A sinusoidal wave.
 Small.
 Coming and going.
-Oscillating in amplitude within the static.
-The same thing that had risen up to kill Casey midway through their first trial.
+Oscillating amplitude within static.

 She swallows.

 “Not enough,” Lightcap whispers, hating herself, hating the world, hating Jasper, hating that little static snake in the grass of neural noise.
 Identify the automatic thought.
 Identify the feeling that comes from that thought.
 Identify the reflexive response.
-Automatic thought: I am a terrible person.
+Automatic thought: I’m a terrible person.
 Feeling: Guilt.
 Reflexive response: handwashing.
 Later.
 Maybe never.
 One two three four, two two three four, three two three four, four two three four, nothing’s gone wrong yet.
 Nothing’s gone wrong.
 Not yet.
 Save it.
 Save it.
 You can save it.
 You’re the only one who can.
 You can save it.
 You.

 “What’s going on up there?”
-D’onofrio asks.
+D’Onofrio asks.

-Tendo grimaces, looking worriedly at the camera close-up of D’onofrio’s face on the rightmost monitor.
+Tendo grimaces, looking worriedly at the camera close-up of D’Onofrio’s face on the rightmost monitor.

-“The same pattern that killed Casey,” D’onofrio says.
+“The same pattern that killed Casey,” D’Onofrio says.
 It’s not a question.

 “That’s very likely,” Lightcap says.
 “Yes.
 It’s small, it’s waxing and waning, but it’s there.
 We’re discussing how to proceed.”

 “Do I get a vote?”
-D’onofrio asks.
+D’Onofrio asks.

 “You always get a vote,” Lightcap says.
 “What are you thinking, kiddo?”